La Marzocco GS3 Review: Should You Get the AV or the MP?

 The GS 3 uses a saturated brew group instead of the E61 groups you’ll see on most prosumer espresso machines.
 Compared with the E61, saturated groups provide better brew temperature stability and consistent pre-infusion and extraction (1).

 The high-end rotary vane pump at the heart of the machine, combined with an upgraded vibration-damping design, makes the GS3 exceptionally quiet, even with the Linea Mini.
-This pump is compatible with direct plumbing if you’d instead not make use of the 85-ounce water reservoir.
+This pump is compatible with direct plumbing if you’d instead not make use of the 2.5-litre water reservoir.

 User Friendliness – 4/5